timeteam/timeteam.github.io/_posts/Non_fiction/2016-10-30-a-bone-of-fact.md

 The glitzy binding and short chapters give the initial impression that this is an arty sort of memoir that is light on content (ideas, information, originality).
 Persisting, I quickly realised that initial impressions were wrong, as is nearly always the case.
 (Which is why they are initial, or one could say prior, as in prior = before gaining information.)
 Such Basyesian thinking comes naturally to **Walsh**, although it never gets labelled as such by him.
 The major force against persistence is physical discomfort: the very tight binding makes it especially difficult to hold the pages open long enough to read them.

 But by about one-third of the way into reading this, I had stronger hands and had started accumulating a list of pros and cons, with the cons limited in number and mostly trivial.
-It is a very worthwhile read.
+A worthy read.

 ### Cons
   * The tight binding.
 Would be much better to read as an ebook and just put the printed copy on the shelf to look at.
   * There is often a leap from one idea to another seemingly unrelated thought, or an early event to a much later action or interest, with the reader left to guess at the missing steps in between.
-So real connections or causes are sometimes unclear.
-This is probably intentional, eithery stylistic or perhaps designed to conceal.
+So causes are sometimes unclear.
+This is probably intentional, either stylistic or perhaps designed to conceal.

 ### Pros
   * A lack of trust in his memory, and a willingness to trot out evidence that his lack of trust is well-founded.
 But he presses on with the memoir anyway.